 The construction of such optical fibers is more difficult than existing because the cores are particularly small in size and must retain their shape along the entire length of the cable.
 However, they seem to be able to transfer more data.

-Techniques like these will be key to combating the capacity crisis but if researchers are unable to scale up and commercialize their solutions, the bulletin or other restrictions on its use Internet may be the only option.
+Techniques such as these will be key to combating the capacity crisis but if researchers are unable to scale up and commercialize solutions them, the traffic card or other restrictions on its use Internet may be the only option.

 "I do not see a crisis on the Internet," said Andrew Lord, a UK-based researcher at BT.
 "I have a strong belief in the ingenuity of humans," he told New Scientist.